openskynetwork/opensky-api/docs/free/rest.rst

 |                |           | as Unix time (seconds since epoch)             |
 +----------------+-----------+------------------------------------------------+

-The given time interval must not be larger than seven days!
+The given time interval must not be larger than two days!

 Response